icebarf/lispy/readme.md

 **var**

 You can declare variables using this function, this function can also alias pre existing functions present in lisp.
-Although only until the value of defined by the user is replaced with another value.
+Although only until the value of variable defined by the user is replaced with another value.
 The variables in this lisp are immutable.

 Takes a quoted expression list as variable name.
 And a S-expression as value